cits5501/cits5501.github.io/src/faq.md

 #}
 -->

-### Is individual contribution taken into account ?
+### Is individual contribution taken into account?

 Yes, individual contributions are taken into account.
 Students are asked to quantify the contributions made by each team member, including themselves.
 A Contribution Factor (ranging